 What is a Flashback?

-A flashback is scene or moment in a narrative that interrupts the chronology of a story by showing an action or event that happened earlier in the story.
-An internal flashback takes place within the primary timespan of the story.
+A flashback is a scene or moment in a narrative that interrupts the chronology of a story by showing an action or event that happened earlier in the story.
+An internal flashback takes place within the primary timespan of the story, which aligns with the flashback literary definition, distinguishing between internal and external memory sequences.
 An external flashback takes place outside of its primary timeline.

 Tips on How to Write a Flashback in a Script: